-I’m an ergonomist/human factors designer, which means that my work largely focuses on the the people (user) aspects of systems, i.e., usability, user experience (UX), user-centred design, interaction design, the role of people in making systems dependable and resilient, and so on.
+I’m an ergonomist/human factors designer.
+My work largely focuses on the the people (user) aspects of systems, i.e., usability, user experience (UX), user-centred design, interaction design, the role of people in making systems dependable and resilient, and so on.

 After graduating in Computing Science, I started out in industrial software development, mostly developing user interfaces.
-I subsequently gained postgraduate qualifications in cognitive science (MPhil), and then human factors (PhD).
-I then moved into academia full-time, where all of my work involved collaborating with people in industry (health and social care, defence, air transportation, and oil & gas).
+Returning to university, I gained postgraduate qualifications in cognitive science (MPhil), and then human factors (PhD).
+I then moved into academia full-time, where all of my (interdisciplinary) work has involved collaborating with people in industry (health and social care, defence, air transportation, and oil & gas).
+At York, I worked with Andrew Monk, Alan Burns and Michael Harrison as part of the Interdisciplinary Research Collaboration in Dependability of Computer- Based Systems (known as DIRC), before working with Ian Sommerville at St Andrews on the Large-scale Complex IT Systems initiative (LSCITS).
 You can view a list of my academic publications here.

-Together with Frank Ritter and Elizabeth Churchill, I authored the book Foundations for Designing User-Centered Systems: What System Designers Need to Know About People, about which, Stu Card (one of the pioneers in Human-Computer Interaction) said: “It looks great!
+Together with Frank Ritter and Elizabeth Churchill, I authored the book Foundations for Designing User-Centered Systems: What System Designers Need to Know About People.
+Stu Card (one of the pioneers in Human-Computer Interaction) said of it: “It looks great!
 It’s going to be really useful.
 This may be the best HCI text so far.”

-I now work for myself, offering services (consultancy, training and carrying out research) in human factors, usability, user experience and user centred design.
+I now work for myself, offering services (consultancy, training and carrying out research) in human factors, usability, user experience and user-centred design.
+I’ve written papers, given talks and delivered courses in all these areas.
 I also offer proof checking and editing services (mostly working with International Science Editing).

-I have been working with a colleague from university days on the design and development of an app that supports live music, called the UniGuide to Live Music, which is currently available as a mobile friendly, secure web site.
-This reflects my long-standing passion for music.
-For several years I wrote live and album reviews for a number of blues magazines, although my musical tastes are very broad, and I currently compile a weekly playlist on soundcloud.
+Together with an ex-colleague in the US, I’m working on the design (using Balsamiq Wireframes) and development of an app to support the live music industry, called the UniGuide to Live Music.
+It’s currently available as a mobile friendly, secure web site.
+The app reflects a long-standing passion for music.
+For several years I wrote live and album reviews for several blues magazines, although my musical tastes are very broad.
+I currently curate a weekly playlist on soundcloud.

 You can contact me using this form.